RedHatGov/ocp/README.md

 # Create and Paste your pull secret content into this auth.json file
 vi ~/.config/containers/auth.json
 ```

+> 📝 **Critical:** For this guide, the collect_ocp pulls 4.19.2 version of openshift-install.
+Modify it based on the version of OpenShift that you want to deploy

 ### **Step 2: m2d Flow - Mirror to Disk**